ankraft/onem2mlib/README.md

 ### Connect to a CSE

-First, create a session and then connect to a CSE.
+First, create a session and then retrieve a &lt;CSEBase> resource from a CSE.
+The session holds, for example, the authentication information to access the CSE.

 ```python
 session = Session('http://host.com:8282', 'admin:admin').   # create a session